otorexia/phaser3-webpack/README.md

 - use `config.dev.js` to modify and control project setup.
 - any custom object, class, funtion incuded in `src/utils/index.js` is accessible in global(window) scope as `Customs`
+- first change package.json, title and version to reflect your project.
+- choose which phaser module to load in `src/main.js`.
 - set format on save in your editor(i.e. vscode) to auto format based on prettier.

+* You can remove `package-lock.json` from `.gitignore` as recomended by NPM in your game projects.